Swiss economy most competitive once again; EU, U.S., Japan improve

 EU states such as Romania, Portugal and Latvia were among those rising up the ranks of competitiveness.
 Greece, which is still bringing up the rear for the EU, in 81st place globally, jumped 10 places up the rankings from 91st last year.

-Greece was helped by improvements in its goods and labor markets and a sharply reduced budget deficit, which improved the outlook despite still very high levels of government debt.
+Greece was helped by improvements in its goods and labour markets and a sharply reduced budget deficit, which improved the outlook despite still very high levels of government debt.

 "All this suggests that the implemented reforms are starting to pay off," the report said.